tkiat/my-writings-public/blog/rational-worldview/general/better-society-need-drm.md

 # Not All DRMs are Bad for Users' Freedom.
-We Need Them for a Better Society.
+We (Currently) Need Them for a Better Society.

 DRM stands for Digital Rights Management.
 It is a technology that puts some restrictions on the usage of digital content.
-A DRMed book bought from Amazon prevents a user from reading a book without an Amazon's client.
+A DRMed book bought from Amazon prevents a user from reading a book without an Amazon client.
 A DRMed game bought from Ubisoft must be started using its client.
 These DRM adders intend to prevent illegal distributed copies.
 By contrast, DRM-free media allow you to put it into any device you like given that it supports the media format.

 The distributor/publishers all have the right to add DRM to their products, made with their blood, sweat, and tear!
 However, not every DRM makes sense.
-This article explores the relationship between DRM and users' freedom.
+There are websites like [Defective by Design](https://www.defectivebydesign.org/) that oppose all DRMs but I disagree with them since I find some benefits of DRMs to users.
+This article elaborates that.

 ## How DRMs Undermine Users' Freedom

-I consider DRM in any single-purchased product to be always bad for users.
-Let's divide it into two cases.

-- **Crackable DRM**.
-Usually, DRM in this case is found in media such as music, movies, and books.
-There is no point in implementing DRM in such products because it can always be circumvented by using tools such as a recorder, a camera, or a text processor.
-As a result, a pirater can enjoy that media without any restrictions, unlike the paying customers.
+The DRMs on single-purchased recordable media such as music, movies, and ebooks are ineffective since they cannot prevent everybody from recording it.
+Everybody can at least use a camera to record a movie, an image to text to record an ebook, or a song recorder to copy a music track.
+As a result, it cannot at all prevent piracy while punishing the paying customers e.g. restricting them within an app.
 A DRM-free product with a unique watermark in it is a much more reasonable choice.

-- **Uncrackable DRM**.
-For example, many online games.
-A game serves players some data from its server so unless the game source code is leaked people have to code themselves to emulate the server.
-Unlike crackable DRMs, I give more respect to these products because it at least fulfills its intention well.
-It provides many benefits including anti-cheating but that also means all users' hope depends on the existence of the game servers.
-Everything is gone when the game company is gone.
+To my knowledge, the only effective DRM is the one that serves critical bits from the server like what online games like Diablo 3 do.
+This always-on DRM has benefits including anti-cheating but it also makes users dependent on the server.
+Some users may pay a lot of money for nothing when the company is gone.

 ## How DRMs Enhance Users' Freedom

-It might sound counter-intuitive but I do consider DRM in a subscription service, in some cases, can enhance users' freedom.
-Let me elaborate.
-First of all, we need two axioms.

-- **Axiom #1: Subscription services can lower the barrier to entry as compared to a single-purchased product**.
-If they cost the same as single-purchased products, everyone would rather buy those instead because of no time limit.
+The validation of these two axioms is sufficient to state that DRMs can sometimes enhance users' freedom.

+### Axiom 1
+> DRM is essential for subscription services

-- **Axiom #2: Subscription services need DRMs to survive**.
-Without DRMs, users would download everything they want in the first month and stop thereafter.
+This sounds logical because users would download everything they want in the first month and stop thereafter if there is no DRM.

-Now let's consider a simple users' freedom ranking in some scenarios.

-For any particular product,

-- **Level 2**: Users also have access to a DRM-free offering.
-- **Level 1**: Users only have access to an offering with DRM.
-- **Level 0**: Users have no access at all.

-DRMs help users, especially poor ones, transition from level 0 to level 1 here (because of lower barrier to entry as in axiom #1, which needs DRMs as in axiom #2).
-DRMs alone do help enhance users' freedom, only until level 1.

-## A Better Society Needs DRMs

-Well, let's modify the previous ranking.
-For any particular product,

-- **Level 2**: Users are aware of and have access to both DRM and DRM-free offerings.
-- **Level 1**: Users only have access to a DRM-free offering.
-- **Level 1**: Users only have access to an offering with DRM.
-- **Level 0**: Users have no access at all.

-Does this make sense?
-The reason why DRM-free products also have the same level as DRM products (level 1) is that the higher price nature of DRM-free products can sometimes prevent some users to access the products at all (i.e. remain at level 0).
-For an analogy lover, you cannot say that tasty fruit that is placed too high can fulfill our need more than or less than a typical one placed below.
-This depends on the height of each individual, or in our case here: finance.

-Level 2 is strictly better than having only DRM-free products available (level 1) due to more choices and users' awareness of choices.
-A product with DRM, particularly in a subscription service, can be cheaper than its DRM-free counterpart and that's why someone still chooses it.

-This brings us to the question of whether 'more choices' leads to compromised users' freedom.
-I would say no. Why?
-A user at level 2 might choose products with DRM and if we focus only on that product, it seems he undermines his freedom.
-But if we step back and put things into a wider perspective, he had all choices in the first place, it is just that he doesn't exercise his right to choose DRM-free products, and that's OK.
+### Axiom 2
+> Subscription services can enhance users' freedom.

+It might sound counter-intuitive because the subscription is subjected to mass surveillance and dependency on the proprietary platform/product.
+User has to log in with his/her credentials to watch a Netflix movie and the company can record all user activities.
+However, this is more of a first-world problem and is not applicable to people from underdeveloped countries.
+All they want is the ability to access the media.

+This can be compared to the most bottom section of Maslow's hierarchy of needs (having food).
+The subscription-based media is cheaper than the DRM-free counterpart when users consume a lot of data in a month.
+In this case, it can satisfy low-income users the need.
+This need is at the bottom of the aforementioned hierarchy but at least it is a midway towards better freedom.

+The ideal world has both DRM subscriptions and equivalent DRM-free products.
+This is simply because having two choices is better than having only one choice, given that users are well-aware of all options.
+Some users prefer paying cheaper at the cost of some freedoms and that is OK.
+It is all about the availability of good things, not the elimination of bad things.